Our Philosophy

 Announcing our Board of Directors and additional Team Members soon - stay tuned!

-Amy Van Aartsen, Co-Founder of The Marty Project
+Amy Van Aartsen, Executive Director and Co-Founder of The Marty Project

 Amy Van Aartsen is a triple alum from the University of Wisconsin-Madison with degrees in Organic Chemistry (MS), Public Health (MPH), and Biochemistry (BS).
 She currently works in medical research using novel alternative methods, including diseased patient-derived cell lines.